trevor-makes/avr-dram-tester/README.md

 In memory test mode (see [Mode Select](#mode-select)), the full test takes around 1 second.
 If no errors are detected, the green LED will be set and the chip can be considered working.
 The test repeats in a loop and can be left running to catch intermittent errors.
 If an error is detected, the red LED will persist until reset even if subsequent tests pass.
 The Arduino's built-in LED can also be observed flashing (2 long and 1 short per test) as it shares the same pin as the data line.

 In access time measurement mode, an alternating pattern is written once and then read in a loop.
 If read errors are detected, the red LED will be set.
-The main purpose of the test is for triggering an oscilloscope from the `RAS` pin and measuring the delay until the `Dout` toggles.
+The main purpose of the test is for triggering an oscilloscope from `RAS` (Arduino pin A4) and measuring the delay until `Dout` (Arduino pin D8) toggles.

-In either mode, the `Error` pin (Arduino pin D9) can be used for triggering a scope or logic analyzer at all points where an error is detected.
+In either mode, the `ERR` pin (Arduino pin A1) can be used for triggering a scope or logic analyzer at all points where an error is detected.

 ## Assembling the circuit